 For this reason, you may notice that in your sponsored child’s social media profile, he or she appears to be standing in a nice neighborhood or area.

 The developing world is skipping over one hundred years of building telecom infrastructure.
-Basically, instead of starting with land lines, they are going straight to cell phones.
+Basically, instead of starting with land lines, they are skipping development and going straight to mobile phones.

 This is particularly evident in Africa, where just a sliver of the population has a landline due to monopoly, corruption, and bad management of the nationally owned telephone companies that never took off.
 Then you see Maasai tribe members in Kenya herding cattle…with cell phones held to their ears.